1. Fixing common reed issues using some tools

 - thin and loosen the reed, but to encourage it to be sharper rather than flatter, reduce the center of the tip and/or heart, and clip.
 Also try slipping the blades more.

-- reduce the back if necessary (keeping the rails and spine), then squish.
+- reduce the back by scraping if necessary (keeping the rails and spine), then squish.
 If the back becomes too thin and loses the rails or spine, the reed may have a beautiful tone, but will be flat and unfocused.

 Too easy and sharp